qut-dmrc/TextAnalyticsPipeline/README.md

 2. Configure your virtual environment and install the required packages using the following command: pip `install -r requirements.txt`
 3. `git checkout workshop_branch`.
 Always push to this branch.
+4. You will need to download the required models for the libraries you want to use.
+For example, if you want to use spaCy, you will need to download the spaCy model for your language.
+You can do this by running the following command:
+   `python -m spacy download en_core_web_sm` or `python -m stanza.download en`
 ###
 ### Usage
    1. Ensure your csv file is pre-processed and ready for analysis.